DrChristophFH/world-forge/wiki/people/Bartholomew-Slater.md

 The Queen, impressed by Slater's work, commissioned not just one, but three great Bulwarks:

-1. The Bulwark of the Gods in the west
+1. The Bulwark of Gods in the west
-2. The Bulwark of the Titans in the north
+2. The Bulwark of Titans in the north
 3. The Bulwark of Darkness in the east

 ## Legacy